These Macbeth quotes will warn you of the corruption that power and ambition for power can bring upon your life.

 What did you learn from these Macbeth quotes?

-Having power can help you to accomplish things that you might not be able to otherwise.
+Having power can help you accomplish things you might not be able to do otherwise.

 But if you don’t keep your drive for power in control, these Macbeth quotes show how wrong it can really go.

 Macbeth ultimately lost his family and then his own life as well.